plin2204/Election_Analysis/README.md

 - The county votes:
   - Jefferson county contributed 10.5% of the vote with 38,855 votes
-  - Denver county contributed 82.8% of the vote with 306,055 votes -Arapahoe county contributed 6.7% of the vote with 24,801 votes
+  - Denver county contributed 82.8% of the vote with 306,055 votes
+  - Arapahoe county contributed 6.7% of the vote with 24,801 votes